Pavan-1997/AWS_LAMBDA_Snapshot_Delete/README.md

 ---
 1. Now goto EC2 from AWS Console -> Click on Launch instance

     Give a name

     Use Ubuntu 22.04 LTS as an image

     Instance type as t2.micro

     Create a key pair if already present use the existing one

     Click on Launch instance

-2. Check in Volumes you should have volume of the instance created
+2. Check in Volumes you should have a volume of the instance created

 3. On the left pane under Elastic Block Storage select Snapshots -> Click on Create snapshot -> Select the Volume ID that is associated with the instance that has been created -> Give a Description -> Click on Create snaphot